 - Critically examine the relationships and interactions between human social and natural systems

 - Integrate and communicate ideas and information representing diverse perspectives on the environment

 - Develop professional skills through creative collaboration, mentored learning experiences, and possible conference attendance

-Each year SEED Scholars collaborate as a cohort to explore a specific set of environmental issues and real-world challenges within a general common theme—analyzing problems and researching potential solutions, integrating information and knowledge from across the disciplines, and communicating their findings in multiple ways, including the Discovery Blog.
+Each year SEED Scholars collaborate with each other and other student groups to explore a specific set of environmental issues and real-world challenges within a general common theme—analyzing problems and researching potential solutions, integrating information and knowledge from across the disciplines, and communicating their findings in multiple ways.

 SEEDS Criteria and Eligibility

 The SEED Scholars program is open to traditional Hiram College undergraduates of all majors.
 Each cohort of SEED Scholars is comprised of four-seven exceptional students who demonstrate: deep curiosity about the world, self-motivation in learning, respect for ideas and diversity of perspectives, strong communication skills, an established interest in environmental issues and the inter-relationship between natural and human social systems.

 SEED Scholars receive a stipend upon successful completion of their annual term and may be eligible to apply for a second SEED award.
 The application process begins in August.